Utrecht in Winter: A slower, more lived-in alternative to Amsterdam

 How many days do you need in Utrecht?

-What is winter weather like in Utrecht?
+What is Utrecht like in winter?